renjmindy/COVID19-XRayPneumoniaImageClassifier/SimCLR-TF2/readme.md

-# Implementation of Contrastive Learning from A Simple Self-supervised Algorithm
+# Implementation of A Simple Self-supervised Algorithm for Contrastive Learning in Visual Representations

    Fig. 1                     |   Fig. 2
 :----------------------------:|:------------------------------: